dlegland/lyx-templates/README.md

 ## Usage

 From LyX, simply click on File -> Open With Template... and select the appropriate template.
-From version 2.4, it is possible to filter user templates.
+Starting from version 2.4, it is possible to filter user templates from system templates.

+## List of templates

+The templates are organized in a hierarchy of directories that allows to sort them according to the target langauge (english, french...) and the type of document (articles, reports...).

+* en
+  * Articles
+    * **Article_KOMA-Script_en.lyx**: simple template for a technical note written in english
+    * **Article_KOMA-Script_Matlab.lyx**: simple template for a technical note written in english, with Listing configfuration for the Matlab language
+  * Reports
+    * **Report_KOMA-Script_en.lyx**: simple template for a report written in english
+* fr
+  * Articles
+    * **Article_KOMA-Script_fr.lyx**: simple template for a technical note written in french
+    * **Article_KOMA-Script_Java_fr.lyx**: simple template for a technical note written in french, with Listing configfuration for the Java language
+  * Reports
+    * **Report_KOMA-Script_en.lyx**: simple template for a report written in french